nikdavnik/docs-casa-prod/docs/source/user-guide.md

 Click `Ready` and an enrollment QR code will pop up.
 Scan it with your OTP mobile app.
 Casa will now prompt you to enter the OTP from your mobile app.
 Confirm it, then give the credential a nickname.

 #### Hard tokens
-To add a hard token OTP, e.g. a single button "dongle like [this](https://www.ftsafe.com/Products/OTP/Single_Button_OTP), select `Hard Token`.
+To add a hard token OTP, e.g. a single button "dongle" like [this](https://www.ftsafe.com/Products/OTP/Single_Button_OTP), select `Hard Token`.

 ![enroll-otp-casa](./img/enroll-otp-casa.png)